DataDog/documentation/content/ja/dashboards/widgets/scatter_plot.md

 ---
-title: Scatter Plot Widget
-description: "Graph a chosen scope over two different metrics with their respective aggregation"
-widget_type: "scatterplot"
 aliases:
-- /graphing/widgets/scatter_plot/
+- /ja/graphing/widgets/scatter_plot/
+description: Graph a chosen scope over two different metrics with their respective aggregation
 further_reading:
 - link: /dashboards/graphing_json/
   tag: Documentation
   text: Building Dashboards using JSON
+title: Scatter Plot Widget
+widget_type: scatterplot
 ---

 A scatter plot identifies a possible relationship between changes observed in two different sets of variables.
 It provides a visual and statistical means to test the strength of a relationship between two variables.
 The scatter plot visualization allows you to graph a chosen scope over two different metrics with their respective aggregations.